|Place of Birth||Provincia Leon La Basilica Sopenia|

 Over the course of his service Jean was hospitalized for myalgia (November-December 1915), impetigo (November-December 1916), synovitis left knee (December 1917), and contusions to his ankle from being kicked by a horse (February 1918).
 He also had bouts of trench fever and bronchitis.
 He was granted a ten day leave of absence in January of 1917 and two fourteen day leaves, January 1918 and March 1919.
 The battalion returned to England in April 1919 and embarked for Canada aboard the Olympic on 10 May.
 Jean was discharged from service on demobilization on 19 May 1919 in Montreal, rank of Private.

 Although Jean’s intended place of residence after discharge was given as Montreal, by the mid 1920’s he was living in Red Lake in northwestern Ontario, now going by the forename of John.
 Various Voters lists over the years gave his occupation as prospector.
-At some point John married, with he and his wife Edna Winnifred giving birth to two children, daughter Faye Rosalie on 7 October 1931 followed by son Geoffrey Donald on 27 April 1937.
+On 15 August 1930, in Sioux Lookout, Ontario, John married Edna Winnifred Weatherald.
+At the time of the marriage John was living in Red Lake and Edna in Winnipeg.
+Born on 5 July 1905 in Wawota, Saskatchewan, Edna was the daughter of George Weatherald and Rosalie Vickers, the couple marrying in 1901 in Virden, Manitoba.
+Making Red Lake their home, John and Edna gave birth to two children, daughter Faye Rosalie on 7 October 1931 followed by son Geoffrey Donald on 27 April 1937.
 Sadly, Edna died sixteen days later on 11 May 1937 in Winnipeg.
 She is interred in Brookside Cemetery on the outskirts of the city.

 While in Red Lake, John was a member of the local branch of the Canadian Legion, with his later obituary stating that he was a veteran of both WW1 and WW2.
 By the 1963 Voters list for Red Lake John had retired.
 In February of 1975 he moved to Pinecrest Home for the Aged in Kenora, Ontario.